Mark Rosewater: Biography

 Rosewater grew up in Pepper Pike, Ohio.
 In his youth, he worked as a professional magician.
-Rosewater has described his young self as a "social outcast" whose intelligence and small size led to bullying, and he never naturally lost his baby teeth, which had to be surgically removed.
+Rosewater has described his young self as a "social outcast" whose intelligence and small size led to bullying.
+He also suffered from hypodontia and had to have his baby teeth surgically removed.
 Despite these difficulties, he became a successful high school student at Orange High School with numerous scholarship offers.
 He attended Boston University, where he earned a Bachelor of Science in Communication.

 Career

 Television

 After graduating, Rosewater started his career in television as a runner.
 He then found work as a writer.
 Before 1994 he was on the writing staff of Roseanne.
 He is credited for two Roseanne episodes: "Vegas, Vegas" and "Take My Bike, Please", both aired in 1991.
 He considered his time in Hollywood a "roller coaster ride."
 While working as a freelance writer he took a job at a game store in order to have some social contacts.
 Working there he first found out about Magic: The Gathering from a customer.